Minzy Talks 2NE1 Memories As She Preps To Form New Girl Group On ‘Slam Dunk’

 — daralove222 (@byemygirls) February 10, 2017

-She also added that it was always her dream to become a well known choreographer and is currently working as a teacher at a dance academy, according to Soompi.
+She also added that it was always her dream to become a well-known choreographer and is currently working as a teacher at a dance academy, according to Soompi.

 Many thought that when she left 2NE1 and their agency YG Entertainment that Minzy was going to go solo.
 She called all of that into question when she joined the cast of Unnie’s Slam Dunk.

-Koreaboo also reports that she talked about tthe reasons behind her decision to join the show at a recent press conference.
+Koreaboo also reports that she talked about the reasons behind her decision to join the show at a recent press conference.
 She then claimed she joined because of her chemistry with the other girls on the show and because they were like, “emotional cheerleaders” to her.

 On Sister's Slam Dunk, Kim Sook said "Right now, TWICE is definitely the No. 1 girl group!" and Minzy agreed! pic.twitter.com/VycivNYoNc